openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/CA2StratumRadiatum
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'CA2 stratum radiatum' is a layer of CA2 field.
-It is part of the hippocampus stratum radiatum.
+   :definition: Is a layer of CA2 field.
+Is part of the hippocampus stratum radiatum. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0014555) ('is_a' and 'relationship')]
-   :description: Part of stratum radiatum in area CA2,  lying superficial to the pyramidal cell layer and deep to CA2  stratum lacunosum-moleculare, continuous with the stratum radiatum of CA1 and CA3.
+   :description: Part of stratum radiatum in area CA2, lying superficial to the pyramidal cell layer and deep to CA2 stratum lacunosum-moleculare, continuous with the stratum radiatum of CA1 and CA3. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0014555)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0101533
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0014555#ca2-stratum-radiatum-1
    :name: CA2 stratum radiatum